C-PASS: Center-Fed Pinching Antenna System: DoF and Power Scaling Law Analysis

-However, deriving closed-form scaling laws based on uniform PA spacing is still intractable.
-To solve this and fully exploit the potential of PAs, we adopt a fine-tuning position strategy (e.g., micro-adjustments $\Delta = 0.01$m) as proposed in \cite{gan2025dual} to achieve phase alignment.
-For theoretical analysis and practical deployment simplicity, we fine-tune the positions of the FPAs to achieve channel phase alignment at the FU, and similarly align the BPAs for the BU.
+The expression of $G_{\text{C}}^{\text{M}}$ shows that the multiplexing term originates from the non-zero determinant enabled by the C-PASS architecture.
+To obtain a tractable scaling law, we use the fine-tuning position strategy in~\cite{gan2025dual}.
+Specifically, the FPAs are phase-aligned at the FU and the BPAs at the BU.
 Under this phase alignment, these direct-link channel gains become dominant: